swiftlang/swift-evolution/proposals/0529-filepath-in-stdlib.md

 Finally, a path may have a suffix that instructs the kernel what to do after it has resolved the final path component.
 On Linux, Darwin, and Windows, this could be an optional trailing separator that tells the kernel to treat it as a directory (or to jump through a symlink).
 Darwin may (mutually exclusive with a trailing separator) have a resource fork with the fixed suffix of `/..namedfork/rsrc` to address a file's resource fork.

 For example, the Linux path `/foo/bar` has an anchor of `/`, relative path components of `[foo, bar]`, and no trailing separator.

+#### Path syntax versus filesystem interpretation

+The kernel defines path syntax and parses it before and regardless of which filesystems exist in which configurations at which locations.
+Linux uses vanilla POSIX syntax.
+Darwin recognizes an additional set of anchor prefixes and resource fork suffixes.
+Windows has its own forms. `FilePath`'s decomposition follows this kernel parse.

+The kernel recognizes the anchor, the special `.` and `..` components (hence `Component.Kind`), and any suffix; everything else is an opaque bag of bytes it passes to the filesystem driver.
+What those bytes mean is up to the driver and depends on what is mounted where, which can change at runtime.

+For example, `.zfs/snapshots/<id>` parses into the relative path components `[.zfs, snapshots, <id>]`.
+If those reach a ZFS volume with snapshots enabled, the driver reads them as a snapshot reference; on any other filesystem they are just a regular path (that may or may not exist).
+The kernel does not distinguish `.zfs` from `.foo` and neither does `FilePath`.
+Darwin's `/.nofollow/` is the opposite case: XNU extracts its meaning during the parse and before any file system driver runs (`.nofollow` is not even passed to the driver).
+It is part of the path's syntax and `FilePath` models it as an anchor.
+Interpretation that belongs to a particular filesystem in a particular configuration is left to higher-level API (see Future Directions).

+`FilePath` decomposes anchors and suffixes separate from the collection of relative path components and all are relevant to `==`.
+If you keep popping components off of `/foo/bar` you end up at `/`, and the operation becomes idempotent.
+On Darwin, if you keep popping components off of `/.nofollow/foo/bar` the fixed point is `/.nofollow/`, not `/`.
+Similarly, `/.vol/1234/5678/foo` would be `/.vol/1234/5678` (note: no trailing separator).
+None of this is obvious without niche expertise in the XNU kernel, and a type that hid this structure would force developers to recover it through byte-level parsing and reconstruction, the very work `FilePath` exists to do for them.

+Linux's syntax is trivial and unchanged.
+Windows's syntactic forms have been stable since Windows NT 3.1 in 1993.
+Darwin's has grown over time, and `FilePath` tracks the XNU parse directly rather than leaving developers to keep their own parsers current.

 #### Anchors